gitmark/openai-python-demos/README.md

 src/run_demos.sh
 ```

-The first python script this main script will call is demo1.py which asks the openai API to respond like a pirate, resulting the results similar to:
+The first python script this main script will call is demo1.py which asks the openai API to respond like a pirate, giving results similar to:

 Arrr, ye be usin' the `isinstance()` function fer that task, matey!
 Ye just need to provide the object and the class ye be checkin'.
 Here be the way to do it: